Dear Calaguas, You Are So Worth It…

 I was “busy” having a conversation with Clara, my travel buddy at that time.

-We are “busy” preparing rice and fish.
+We were “busy” preparing rice and fish.

-We are “busy” thinking of random things.
+We were “busy” thinking of random things.

-We are actually “busy” doing nothing.
+We were actually “busy” doing nothing.

 For a moment, we forgot the time and day.